Day - 1

 Day - 3

-Location: Phnom Penh - Confront Cambodia's tragic past on a guided tour of the Tuol Sleng Genocide Museum, a former school which served as a Khmer Rouge torture centre.
+Location: Phnom Penh - Today, confront Cambodia's tragic past on a guided tour of the Tuol Sleng Genocide Museum (S21), a former school which served as a Khmer Rouge torture centre.
 It's estimated that more than 20,000 people were held and tortured here.
-You will also head out to the Choeung Ek Memorial, where a stupa made up of some 8,000 human skulls marks the site of the infamous Killing Fields, the execution ground for the torture victims of Tuol Sleng.
-You can learn about a brighter period in Cambodian history from an optional visit to the Royal Palace and Silver Pagoda.
+You’ll also head out to the Killing Fields of Choeung Ek, where a stupa made up of some 8000 human skulls marks the execution ground for the torture victims of Tuol Sleng.
+Afterwards, you may wish to learn about a brighter period in Cambodian history from an optional visit to the Royal Palace and Silver Pagoda.
 Wat Phnom, shrouded in myth, is equally worth a visit, as is the National Museum with its excellent Khmer collection.
-Cyclo tours around the city are a great alternative to walking and generally include the central market, US Embassy, Wat Phnom, Mekong river front, independence monument and Royal Palace.
-Keen shoppers can hit the art-deco Psar Thmei (Central Market).
+Cyclo tours around the city are a great alternative to walking and generally include the Central Market, US Embassy, Wat Phnom, Mekong riverfront, the Independence Monument and Royal Palace.

 Day - 4

-Location: Battambang - Travel by private minibus to Battambang (approximately 6 hours).
-Break up an otherwise long trip with a visit to Kampong Luang, a marvellously colourful village that floats on the water.
-Spend an hour traversing between houses and other boats alike before hitting the road once more.
-Cambodia's second-largest city, Battambang (pronounced Battambong), is a pretty riverside town of French elegance, friendly Khmer people and beautifully preserved colonial architecture.
-There's also an optional cooking class to learn the secrets of local dishes such as amok, Khmer curry & fried spicy chicken.
+Location: Battambang - Travel by private minibus to Battambang today.
+Break up an otherwise long trip with a visit to the pottery visit in Kampong Chhnang,and learn about the craft of pottery making at local workshops.
+Then continue to Cambodia's second-largest city.
+A pretty riverside town of French elegance, friendly Khmer people and beautifully preserved colonial architecture, this is a great place to explore on your own.
+Why not take part in an optional cooking class to learn the secrets of local dishes such as amok, Khmer curry and fried spicy chicken.